-John Henry Newman will be canonized on October 13th.
-The most important theologian to write in English, he surprised religious England by leaving Oxford and a life he loved to enter the Church in 1845, at the age of 44.
+The most important theologian to write in English, John Henry Newman surprised religious England by leaving Oxford and a life he loved to enter the Church in 1845, at the age of 44.
 He went on to found the Oratory in England, presiding over the Oratory in Birmingham, and to write many enduring works, like The Development of Doctrine, Grammar of Assent, and The Idea of a University.
 He endured criticism and attacks from Catholics as well as Protestants, including the vicious sneer of a liberal Anglican that led Newman to write his classic autobiography Apologia pro vita sua.

 Newman’s Five Insights on Death and Dying can be found here.